Table of Contents

 These empanadas freeze well—simply reheat in the oven or air fryer for the best texture.

-FQAS About: Chamorro Empanada Recipe
+FAQs about Chamorro Empanada Recipe

-Can I bake Chamorro Empanadas instead of frying them?
+Can I bake Chamorro empanadas instead of frying them?

-How do I store and reheat leftover Chamorro Empanadas?
+How do you store leftover Chamorro empanadas?